Teardrop Peperomia orba Plant Care, Common Issues and Remedies

 Teardrop Peperomia like other Peperomia Plants is non-toxic to humans and pets as stated by Leaf and Paw website.
 They are non-toxic to cats and are placed among the pet-safe plants perfect for growing indoors.

-To care for Teardrop Peperomia Plant give it medium to bright indirect light, average warmth of 15-260C, humidity of 60-75% and moderately moist, fertile, well-drained, succulents potting soil coupled with monthly feeding during the growing season.
+To care for Teardrop Peperomia Plant indoors, give it medium to bright indirect light, warmth of 15-260C, humidity of 60-75% and moderately moist, fertile, well-drained, succulents potting soil coupled with monthly feeding in the growing season.

 Peperomia orba care requires regular pruning to keep it neat, minimize pest and disease infestations as well as encourage a bushy growth.
 Repotting is only needed when the plant becomes extremely pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.